Mortyick/mortyick/README.md

-# Hi, i suck!
+# Hi, I'm an idiot!

 I don't do much with my Github, but occasionally i make something here.

-The only things i really do here is shitpost occasionally, or do a little trolling.
+Granted I am very poor at whatever i like making.